ckormanyos/extended_complex/README.md

 </p>

 `extended_complex` creates an extended-complex-number adaption-class in C++14.
+It is compatible with C++14, 17, 20, 23 and beyond.

-It can be used with both built-in floating-point types as well as user-defined numeric types.
+The `extended_complex::complex` template class can be used with both built-in floating-point types as well as user-defined numeric types.

 ## Example